joelparkerhenderson/queueing-theory/README.md

 We have built many projects, and we believe the most valuable summary indicators are:

   * Dτ = Delivery lead time.
-Some product teams know this as "from concept to customer" or "from idea to implementation".
+Product teams may say "from concept to customer" or "from idea to implementation".

   * Dμ = Delivery service rate.
-Some devops teams know this as "continuous deployment frequency" or "shipping X times per day".
+Devops teams may say "deployment frequency" or "we ship X times per day".

   * Dε = Delivery error ratio.
-Some quality assurance teams call this "change fail rate" or "percentage of deployment rollbacks".
+Quality teams may say "change fail rate" or "percentage of rollbacks".

   * Rτ = Restore lead time.
-Some site reliability engineers call this "time to restore service" or "mean time to restore (MTTR)".
+Site reliability engineers may say "time to restore service" or "mean time to restore (MTTR)".